Secure Your Cloud-Native Apps: Mastering Secret Management

 Why is it Important?

-- Compliance: Helps meet regulatory requirements.
+- Compliance: Helps you meet those annoying regulatory rules.

 Types of Secrets